Homes For Sale In Woodlea Historic District

 Shade trees and Unique Curbing

-Woodlea is graced by an abundance of large palms and deciduous trees which provide ample shade and give the neighborhood a unique charm.
+Woodlea is graced by an abundance of large palms and mature trees providing ample shade and give the neighborhood a unique charm.
 The street curbing is vertical and sidewalks are present but there is no landscaped parking strip.
 Most homes have concrete driveways with detached garages in the rear yard, although several of the Ranch style homes have attached garages.

 A Quiet, Cottage Community

 Although this historic neighborhood is nestled in one of the historic district’s that’s in the the heart of Phoenix, it is a quiet, cottage community where most of the homes are between 40 and 70 years old.
-Homeowners seek out the Woodlea Historic District neighborhood for its history, central location, lush landscaping and nearby amenities, Melrose on 7th Avenue where most buildings are also historic with cool architecture, both modern and quirky yet sometimes nostalgic.
+Homeowners seek out the Woodlea Historic District neighborhood for its history, central location, lush landscaping and nearby amenities including Melrose on 7th Avenue.

 Woodlea’s First Home

 Woodlea Historic District was developed between 1928-1949.
 The first known home to be built is believed to be in 1916.
 And, one noteworthy resident was Lorna Lockwood, the state’s first female Supreme Court judge, who lived in Woodlea while serving on the bench.
 Historic Designation was given to Woodlea in January, 1999.

 If you like the location and homes of Woodlea, you’ll probably like Pierson Place and Yaple Park, both just across on the east side of 7th Avenue also walking distance to the Melrose District, or Cheery Lynn, North Encanto and Del Norte Place Historic Districts.